The Forbidden Forest

 is used to describe nymphs from different types of trees, each species

-its own different nymph.
+of which has its own different nymph.
 As well as spirits living in trees, they are

 seen as semi-divine as they are spirits of nature which played a very